-- \ Spores: Some gram-positive bacteria but NEVER gramnegative ones produce spores under harsh conditions. - \ Endospore (non-productive spore): is a highly resistant phase, whereby the organism can survive in a dormant state through a long period of starvation and under harsh environmental conditions.
+- Spores: Some gram positive bacteria but NEVER gram negative ones produce spores under harsh conditions. - Endospore: is a highly resistant phase, whereby the organism can survive in a dormant state through a long period of starvation and under harsh environmental conditions.